KidPluto/mastodon-petfinder-bot_2/Feature requests README.md

 * Ensure the listing has a photo.
 If it doesn't get a different one.
 * Create a new bot, which would run once a week.
 If would list the shelters I'm using and a count of the number of cats available for adoption.
 It would post that to the same mastodon account.
 * Is mastodon /v2 endpoints available?
 I keep seeing messages about /v1 being deprecated
+* There is an icon of paw prints included in the post.
+Can I change that up?
+There are different icons for cat faces.

 # Completed
 * Does the listing include a link to the shelter?
 If so include that with the post.
 Actually the post already had that.